 3. Eating Habits Can Be Unlearned

 Over the years, we have learned to feel hungry at certain times.

-This fact is especially true for snacks and breakfast.
-Contrary to popular belief, breakfast is only the most important meal for the food industry.
+This fact is especially actual for snacks and breakfast.
+Contrary to popular belief, breakfast is only the most critical meal for the food industry.

-In our society, skipping breakfast, even if we are not hungry, is almost considered a crime.
+In our society, skipping breakfast is almost considered a crime, even if we are not hungry.

 But otherwise, we lack energy for the day, don’t we?

 Not really.
-The reason we wake up in the morning is peak levels of adrenaline, glucagon, growth hormone, and cortisol, which provide enough energy to start the day.
+We wake up in the morning at peak levels of adrenaline, glucagon, growth hormone, and cortisol, which provide enough energy to start the day.

 Therefore, at no other time in the day are we more energized than after we wake up.

 Nevertheless, you can also successfully do Intermittent Fasting by skipping dinner.
 The great advantage of Intermittent Fasting is that you can build it around your daily routine.